ShotRep/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe accessibility on the web to someone new to programming?
+   A: I believe so, making websites is a very important subject I never really considered until now.
+Making websites accessible for everyone is actually easily done with several tools at your fingertips.
+Semantic tags - setting proper sizing viewport with @media break points and flexible units all allow us to make accessible web pages for everyone.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+  A: kind of covered it above but a quick recap would be Semantic tags - setting viewport in header / @media break points - rem vs px are simple tools to use when writing HTML/CSS

 3. How would you explain the concept of a variable to someone new to programming?
+  A: I would say a variable is a place holder for data to be assigned.  let - const are the 2 variables we are using in modern JS.

 4. What is the purpose of using functions in code?
+   A: I see functions as containers for code allowing us to execute with 1 simple call.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.